 Summer also brings with it the dangers of water for our children, many people will be around a pool or at the beach – especially with the weather being so hot.
 It is essential that, when around a pool, you know where your children are EVERY SECOND.
 It’s not enough to give them rules of conduct, or instruct them never to go near the water if you’re not around (though of course, you should give rules and instructions).
 Children can get into danger so very quickly and unexpectedly around water – so be there.

 Beaches too are a danger.
-They are often very crowded and, unless you have a flashing 10 foot tall arrow pointing at your space, if children go off to paddle or build a sandcastle – they could easily lose you.
+They are often very crowded and, unless you have a flashing 10-foot tall arrow pointing at your space, if children go off to paddle or build a sandcastle – they could easily lose you.
 There is also the danger of playing in the sea, even if your children are a little more independent and have life jackets on – the current always carries us some way along the beach.
-So when they get out of the water, they aren’t always in the same place when they come out and can easily get disorientated and lose you.
+So when they get out of the water, they aren’t always in the same place as where they went in and can easily get disorientated and lose you.

 Because if you’ve talked about things together – what you will each do IF things go wrong, then you are more able to find each other WHEN things go wrong.

 - Take a photo of what your child is wearing.
 If your child does get lost, you’ll be able to show people the photo, or describe what they are wearing (when we’re panicking, it’s not always easy to recall these kinds of details)

 - Sit down together and talk about the rules of the day – no-one wanders off/keep hold of my hand/we have a meet-up point … so everyone is reminded of how to keep safe

 - Tell them – if you can’t see Mummy or Daddy, or whoever you’re with – STAND STILL and SHOUT.
 NEVER RUN